-CEMF Section CEMF Requirement Document Reference 15.2 (g) i.
+CEMF Section CEMF Requirement Document Reference 15.2 (f) The following compliance records will be kept by the Principal Contractors: i.
 Copies of current ESCPs for all active construction sites. ii.
 Records of soil and water inspections undertaken. iii.
 Records of testing of any water prior to discharge. iv.
 Records of the release of the hold point to discharge water from the construction site to the receiving environment.
-The following water resources management objectives will apply to the construction of the project: i.
-Minimise demand for, and use of potable water. ii.
-Maximise opportunities for water re-use from captured stormwater, wastewater and groundwater. iii.
+Section 10.2 15.2 (g) The following water resources management objectives will apply to the construction of the project: Minimise demand for, and use of potable water.
+Maximise opportunities for water re-use from captured stormwater, wastewater and groundwater.
 Examples of measures to minimise potable water consumption include: Water efficient controls, fixtures and fittings in temporary facilities.
 Collecting, treating and reusing water generated in tunnelling operations, concrete batching and casting facility processes.
 Using recycled water or treated water from onsite sources in the formulation of concrete.
 Harvesting and reusing rainwater from roofs of temporary facilities.
 Using water from recycled water networks.
 Collecting, treating and reusing groundwater and stormwater.
 Using water efficient construction methods and equipment.
 Providing designated sealed areas for equipment wash down.
 Refer to Sustainability Management Plan Section 5.3 15.3 (a) Examples of surface water and flooding mitigation measures include: i.
 Clean water will be diverted around disturbed site areas, stockpiles and contaminated areas. ii.
-Control measures will be installed downstream of works, stockpiles and other disturbed areas.
-3 (a) iii.
-Exposed surfaces will be minimised, and stabilised / revegetated as soon feasible and reasonable upon completion of construction iv.
+Control measures will be installed downstream of works, stockpiles and other disturbed areas. iii.
+Exposed surfaces will be minimised, and stabilised / revegetated as soon feasible and reasonable upon completion of construction. iv.
 Dangerous good and hazardous materials storage will be within bunded areas with a capacity of 110 per cent of the maximum single stored volume. v.
 Spill kits will be provided at the batch plants, storage areas and main work sites.
+Section 5